Get your copy of the ACSM CPT exam cheat sheet. It helps immensely in studying for the exam.

 - Do not exercise within 12 hours of the test.

-- Urinate 30 minutes prior to testing.
+- Urinate 30 minutes before testing.

 Calculation of Ideal or Desired Body Weight